WordPress/gutenberg/packages/e2e-test-utils/README.md

 **Returns**

-`function` Function that determines if a request is for the embed API, embedding a specific URL.
+`function`: Function that determines if a request is for the embed API, embedding a specific URL.

 ### createJSONResponse